KanzaFatima/Building-Intution-for-DNS/README.md

 <img src="https://i.imgur.com/znPxbnv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Open Command Line as an local admin and type Ipconfig /displaydns to observe the local dbs cache, then Ipconfig /flushdns , it will successfully flush the dns.
+Open Command Line as an local admin and type Ipconfig /displaydns to observe the local DNS cache, then Ipconfig /flushdns , it will successfully flush the dns.
 Then again type Ipconfig /displaydns and observe that it’s empty.

 </p>
 <br />